emanu960/py_econometrics/README.md

 ### Two stage least squares

 ###### Inputs
-The OLS linear regression model can be called by using the class *ols* in the main file.
+The 2SLS regression model can be called by using the class *two_sls* in the main file.
 To call this class, you need the following inputs:

 - *data* is the dataframe where you stored your data you want to pass in the ols model.
 - *x* is the list of strings of all explanatory variables you want to use to explain y.
 I mean the strings of the columns that store your x's variables.